Kimono: (小紋)

-Now that kimono are not typically worn as informal clothing, komon are not worn as often as formal kimono, though they have a wider range of suitable use.
+Now that kimonos are not typically worn as informal clothing, komon are not worn as often as formal kimono, though they have a wider range of suitable use.
 Edo komon are the most formal type of komon; they may have one to three crests, with a small, fine pattern that appears to be a solid colour from a distance, and so resembles the more formal iromuji.

+(江戸小紋)

 (江戸小紋, Edo komon) are a type of komon worn by women characterised by an extremely small repeating pattern, usually done in white on a coloured background.
 The edo komon dyeing technique is sometimes said to originate in the late Heian period (circa mid-12th century), with a motif called kozakura, which shows tiny stylised cherry blossoms on a background of white dots.
 In the Edo period (1603–1867), the samurai classes used them for kamishimo formal wear, with specific patterns becoming associated with specific families.
 Towards the end of the Edo period, in the early 1800s, commoners began to wear them.
 Edo komon are of a similar formality to iromuji, and edo komon with one kamon can be worn as low-formality visiting wear; because of this, they are always made of silk, unlike regular komon.

+(色無地)

-lit. 'solid colour' (色無地, Iromuji) are monochromatic, undecorated women's kimono mainly worn to tea ceremonies, as the monochrome appearance is considered to be unobtrusive to the ceremony itself.
+lit. 'solid colour' (色無地, Iromuji) are monochromatic, undecorated women's kimonos mainly worn to tea ceremonies, as the monochrome appearance is considered to be unobtrusive to the ceremony itself.
 Despite being monochromatic, iromuji may feature a woven design; iromuji suitable for autumn are often made of rinzu damask silk.
-Some edo komon with incredibly fine patterns are also considered suitable for tea ceremony, as from a distance they are visually similar to iromuji.
+Some edo komon with incredibly fine patterns are considered suitable for tea ceremony, as from a distance they are visually similar to iromuji.
 Iromuji may occasionally have one kamon, though likely no more than this, and are always made of silk.
 Shibori accessories such as obiage are never worn with iromuji if the purpose of wear is a tea ceremony; instead, flat and untextured silks are chosen for accessories.

+(付け下げ)

 (付け下げ, Tsukesage) are low-ranking women's formalwear, and are a step below hōmongi, though the two sometimes appear similar or indistinguishable.
 The motifs on a tsukesage are placed similarly to those of a hōmongi – across the back-right shoulder and back-right sleeve, the front-left shoulder and the front-left sleeve, and across the hem, higher at the left than the right – but, unlike hōmongi, do not typically cross over the seams of each kimono panel, though some confusingly do.
 In older examples, the motifs may instead be placed symmetrically along the hem, with the skirt patterns mirrored down the centre-back seam.

 Similarities between tsukesage and hōmongi often lead to confusion, with some tsukesage indistinguishable from hōmongi; often, tsukesage are only distinguishable from hōmongi by the size of the motifs used, with smaller, less fluid motifs generally considered to be tsukesage, and larger, more fluid motifs considered to be hōmongi.